Washakie: Early life

-War deeds
+Military career

 Fur trapper records of the 1830s describe Washakie as being feared by the Blackfeet.
 He had a life-long scar on his cheek from an arrow that was inflicted by an enemy during a raid.
 When as an older man his authority was questioned by fellow Eastern Shoshone, Washakie sought to reconfirm his prowess as a warrior to maintain his status.
 He disappeared for many days, then returned having singlehandedly secured several scalps of his enemies, a daring feat for a man of any age.

 In 1866, Washakie fought one-on-one with Crow Chief Big Robber to end a stalemate over rights to occupy the Wind River Basin, which the Crow claimed through the 1851 Horse Creek Treaty of Fort Laramie, though the area had long been used by the Shoshone.
 Washakie emerged victorious and displayed his enemy's heart on a lance.
 This event is memorialized in the place name of Crowheart Butte on the Wind River Indian Reservation, though the actual battle took place along a nearby draw.
 In 2005 a sculpture of the event was unveiled at the University of Wyoming's Washakie Dining Center in Laramie.